ait-testbed/attackmate/docs/source/playbook/commands/msf-session.rst

 msf-session
 ===========

-This command allowes to read and write commands to (Meterpreter)sessions that have previously created by msf-modules(see :ref:`msf-module`).
+This command allows to read and write commands to (Meterpreter)sessions that have previously created by msf-modules(see :ref:`msf-module`).